5 Steps to Sharpen Your Decision-Making Skills

 • Do some desk research.

 • Ask for help with the decision.
 Consult with those involved and LISTEN.
-Get other perspectives – but be mindful that you may be still making the decision yourself.
+Learning how to handle disagreements in a team can help ensure diverse perspectives lead to more informed decisions rather than conflict.
+Get other perspectives – but be mindful that you may still be making the decision yourself.

-• Layout and weigh up the pros and cons.
-List the advantages or benefits of each choice.
+• Layout and weigh up the advantages and disadvantages.
+List the benefits of each choice.
 Also, list the disadvantages or potential damages of each option.

 • Make a reasoned decision.